deltafi/deltafi/deltafi-docs/public/docs/flows.md

 # Flows

-Flows define the path of actions that data takes through the system.
+Flows define the sequence of Actions that operate on data travelling through the system.

 Actions defined in flows have a `type` which is the fully-qualified package and class name and a `name` which is the logical name used in the flow.
 Each `type` of Action can have many named instantiations.

+## Normalization Flows

+Normalization Flows include Ingress Flows, Enrich Flows, and Egress Flows.
+They process data using a multi-stage approach.

-## Ingress Flows
+### Ingress Flows

 Ingress flows steer data through an optional series of Transform Actions and into a Load or Join Action.